 My son has loved Snap Circuits for years.
 He started out with the Junior set, and soon wanted bigger and more complex sets, as well as their still-popular R/C Snap Rover.

-The Snap Circuits Motion Electronics Exploration Kit (pictured left) is next on our list.
+The Snap Circuits Motion Electronics Exploration Kit (pictured right) is next on our list.

 When you watch the video, I think you’ll understand why.